-If you’re in a high-risk category and find life insurance rates to be too much, consider second to die life insurance.
+Consider second-to-die life insurance if you’re in a high-risk category and find life insurance rates too high.

 As the name suggests, second-to-die life insurance only pays out when the second person dies.
 This usually pertains to married couples.
-Life insurance doesn’t payout to the beneficiaries until both parties die.
-This is a common policy for parents that want to cover the estate taxes, or estate settlement costs their children will incur upon passing of both parents, for parents of a special needs child, or those that want to leave behind a legacy to a charity or other organization.
+Life insurance doesn’t pay out to the beneficiaries until both parties die.
+This is a common policy for parents that want to cover the estate taxes or estate settlement costs their children will incur upon the passing of both parents, for parents of a special needs child, or those that want to leave behind a legacy to a charity or other organization.

-You may save a significant amount on the premiums when you only have one policy rather than two.
-If both you and your spouse have individual policies, you pay two premiums.
+You may save significantly on the premiums when you only have one policy rather than two.
+You pay two premiums if you and your spouse have individual policies.
 With second-to-die insurance, you pay one premium, and it’s based on the likelihood of BOTH parties dying, not just one.